pinniped-9bb7d9/Breakout/README.md

 ## Suggested tasks

 * Implement mouse input for pad
+* GameLoop
+* Better UI (progress bar rather than timer for countdown)
 * Improved VFX (ball trail, paddle hit response, brick particle destruction)
-* Better UI (progress bar rather than timer for countdown).
-* GameLoop
+* Leaderboards
+* Sounds with increasing tone between bounces
 * Better ball physics (Box2D)
-* Leaderboards
 * More ball types (e.g., multiball, sticky ball \[where you shoot the ball from the paddle every time], tiny ball, big ball, brick-tracking ball)
-* Sounds with increasing tone between bounces.
 * Implement commentary with calls to an LLM such as LLama

 # Time Details and Changelist